mannibis/NotifyPlex/README.md

 * Optionally test PMS connection and plex.tv authorization by pressing 'Test PMS Connection' button on settings page

-* To grab list of your Plex library names and section numbers, use 'Get Sections List' command button on settings page
+* To grab list of your Plex library names and section numbers, use 'Get Plex Sections' command button on settings page

 **NOTE:** Plex Username and Password are only required to fetch auth token, which will be stored inside your NotifyPlex folder and subsequently re-used